lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # IMPORTANT OVERCLOCKING NOTE!

-## VERSION 9.2.0 BREAKS OVERCLOCK!
+## VERSIONS 9.2.0 - 9.2.H BREAKS OVERCLOCK!

-New timer-driven sample playback breaks the overclocking New samples sound fantastic but overclock is not compatible I tried couple solutions, and none work as good, but I'm still investigating!
+New timer-driven sample playback breaks the overclocking - New samples sound fantastic but overclock is not compatible I tried couple solutions, and none work as good, but I'm still investigating!